 Border Collies are medium-sized dogs with an average weight of between 27 and 42 pounds.
 Their athletic traits are all over the board, ticking all the boxes.
 They are agile, quick, and fast, and can jump over one’s head with ease.

-This is the main reason why they are the favorite breed for agility enthusiasts, and one of the most athletic dog breeds in general.
+This is the main reason why they are the favorite breed for agility enthusiasts, and one of the most athletic dogs in general.
 There is nothing quite like watching a Border Collie soaring through the sky after a ridiculous jump.

 That athletic ability and enthusiasm are typical for them throughout the day.
 They are just as energetic in their home as they are on the agility field.
 As far as coat colors go, they feature all typical color combinations.

-Dalmatians are known for their interesting, spotty black and white coat and friendly nature, but they also happen to be one of the more athletic dog breeds.
+Dalmatians are known for their interesting, spotty black and white coat and friendly nature.
 They are a medium, sometimes large breed with a wither height of 19 to 23 inches, and weigh between 50 and 55 pounds.
 Their coat is predominantly white, with black spots all over.

 They are the only spotted breed of dog in the world, that is their trademark, and the main reason why they are so popular.
 The other reason is their wonderful nature.
 These short-coated dogs are incredibly affectionate and make great family dogs.

 Curiously, they are born with a pure white color, and only about a week after their birth those black dots start to appear.
 They enjoy running around the field, chasing critters or running after flying discs.
 They are very fast and agile, and can easily track down smaller animals.